The practices associated with mindful awareness have been

 The authors evaluated the efficacy of mindfulness-based stress reduction (MBSR) for young people with anxiety symptoms.
 The meta-analysis suggested that MBSR significantly reduced anxiety symptoms compared to control conditions at post-treatment.
 However, the effect of MBSR on anxiety symptoms in young people may be affected by different intervention duration, especially the significance in a short-term intervention (less than 8 weeks).
 Current evidence indicates MBSR has superior efficacy compared with control conditions in treating young people with anxiety symptoms.

-This study examined the effect of teacher reported changes in classroom behavior as a result of a 5-week school-based, mindfulness program.
-409 kindergarten through sixth grade students were evaluated at pre, post, and 7 week post-intervention with regard to classroom behavior.
+This study examined the effect of teacher-reported changes in classroom behavior as a result of a 5- week school-based mindfulness program.
+409 kindergarten through sixth grade students were evaluated at pre, post, and 7-week post-intervention with regard to classroom behavior.
 Of the 409 students, 83% were enrolled in a California free lunch program and 95.7% were from diverse racial and ethnic backgrounds, including 52.3% Hispanics and 28.0% African Americans in Kindergarten through 6th grades.
-Teachers reported significant results for improved classroom behavior, which included the components of paying attention, participation, self-control and caring/respect for others.
-These results were held at the 7 week post-intervention evaluation.
+Teachers reported significant results for improved classroom behavior, including paying attention, participation, self-control and caring, and respect for others.
+These results were held at the 7-week post-intervention evaluation.
 Additional mindfulness training was shown to continue gains in students' ability to pay attention.

 Mindfulness interventions have increasingly been incorporated in elementary and high school classrooms to support students' mental health and well-being; however, there is little research examining the specific factors contributing to the effectiveness of the interventions.
 The purpose of this meta-analysis was to examine the specific effects of and moderators contributing to school based mindfulness interventions for mental health in youth.
 A systematic review of studies was conducted.
 A total of 24 studies (n = 3977) were included in the meta-analysis.
 Overall, mindfulness interventions were found to be helpful, with small to moderate significant effects pre-post intervention compared to control groups; however, interventions that were delivered during late adolescence (15-18) and that consisted of combinations of various mindfulness activities had the largest effects on mental health and well-being outcomes.